robertklep/FeedbackSlider/README.md

 Howto
 -----

-See `test.html` for an example on how to use.
+See test.html for an example on how to use.
+This assumes that you have a symlink called `touch`, pointing to your local Sencha Touch 2 SDK, in the same directory as test.html and the JS/CSS files.